DaffyDrone/groupieBot/props.md

 	["rollingstones", "QUICK!
 Someone get Keith a blood transfusion"], ["bacon", "I'd be a vegetarian if bacon grew on trees"], ["groovy", "this spin is far-out, man"],
-	["floyd", "how can you have any pudding if you dont eat your meat"] ]
+	["floyd", "how can you have any pudding if you dont eat your meat"], ["sorry", "sorry, not sorry"]
+]